 The NEB requires companies to identify causes for incidents relating to their facilities, and to include these in their reports.
 As part of the incident review, NEB staff considers whether the company has provided appropriate causes and supporting rationale.

 Why do some incidents not have information for why an incident happened or what happened?

-When an incident report is initially submitted, the company may not include an immediate or basic cause (or both).
+When an incident report is initially submitted, the company may not include why an incident happened or precisely what happened.
 This is often because the company is still investigating the incident to determine all causes.
 Prior to closing an incident, NEB staff ensure that immediate and basic causes have been identified.

-The substance type relates to the primary product that is transported in the pipeline.
-Examples of the substance types applicable to each category are as follows:
+The release type relates to the primary product that is transported in the pipeline.
+Examples of the release types applicable to each category are as follows:

 The gas category includes substances such as natural gas, sweet gas, fuel gas, and acid gas.